RouterChart.com

 VPN supportno

-The TL-WR1041N router supports multiple networking standards to ensure compatibility with various devices and systems.
+The router supports many networking standards.
+It ensures compatibility with different devices and systems.
 The IPv4 uses 32-bit addresses, represented as four sets of numbers separated by periods (e.g. 192.168.0.1).
-The LAN ports are physical connectors on a TL-WR1041N router that allow you to connect devices to your local network using Ethernet cables.
-Gigabit Ethernet ports of the TL-WR1041N router allow for faster communication between devices within your local network.
+The router has Gigabit Ethernet ports.
+They allow for faster communication between devices on your local network.
+A Gigabit WAN port is helpful.
+It is useful when your internet plan supports high speeds.

 Wireless